willgundee/CelesteRichPresence/README.md

 # CelesteRichPresence
+to make it work you got to build the Celeste.Mod.mm because i changed the Level.cs and player.cs a little bit also discord-rpc-w32.dll has to be in the same folder as celeste.exe

 This version crash the app when you quit out of it.
 Probably because I didn't give a disconectCallback handler on my DiscordRpc class.